-Bouncing Back After Losing a Match To a Lower Ranked Player
+Bouncing Back After Losing a Match

 A previous loss can complicate a tennis player’s focus.
 A tennis match is already full of potential distractions, but now you also need to overcome those thoughts of “the last time I played her…”

 When you are facing a player who beat you the last time you played, you may expect a repeat of history and this expectation puts more pressure on you as you attempt to avenge your previous meeting.

 The increased pressure you feel can cause you to try too hard, press and attempt to hit winners from the baseline.

 With so much pressure on you to avenge your previous loss, your focus gets out of whack and your nerves become unmanageable during the match.

 Every point has an exaggerated sense of importance which makes any mistake feel devastating.

 Soon, one mistake snowballs into several and you find yourself again on the brink of another loss to the same opponent, and saying “Here I go again…”

 No. 2 ranked Angelique Kerber set out to avenge a loss to Monica Puig at the 2017 WTA Dubai Duty Free Tennis Championships.